The Stuff at Work: Ethics and Assets

 In the second case, becoming too attached or familiar with company property creates a problem as well.
 If you use something every day, you may become desensitized to its appropriate professional use.
 Do you balance company financial accounts like your own?

 Do you find yourself hitting the computer or kicking the copier (even if it deserves it)?
-Do you treat records and private information in a casual manner?
+Do you casually treat records and private information?
 It might be time to take a more serious approach to company property.

 Beware of messing with the money or the stuff because ethical situations involving company assets, no matter how small, are rarely smoothed over with an apology.
 There's always a smoking gun that does not leave gray areas for rationalization or explanation.
 Most industries deal with asset abuse or misuse with disciplinary action or employment termination on the first offense.

 Again, business ethics boils down to the day-to-day choices you make no matter who you are or what responsibilities you have.
 From the minute you step from the parking lot into your workplace, see the things around you in the proper context.
 Although Shakespeare said, "All the world's a stage," don't treat the "stuff" like props.